 3. How much will it cost ?

-In 2017 and 2018, legitimate users can use Mathematica free of charge under the conditions defined in Wolfram's terms & conditions of the "Academic Site License Agreement".
+Usage by UZH staff and students is covered by a campus-license.
+Legitimate users can use Mathematica free of charge under the conditions defined in Wolfram's terms & conditions of the "Academic Site License Agreement".

 4. How to use the Mathematica campus license

 - STAFF: Individual installations on personal computers: Installation instructions for staff